bgcarlisle/pubmedtk/README.md

 "Pubmed toolkit," an R package that provides functions for downloading data via the Pubmed API and interpreting them.

+This R package is proudly 100% artificial intelligence-free.
+It does not include AI, does not require AI integration, and none of the code or documentation was written using AI.

 ## Installing

 You can install this package via CRAN with the following: